 Tractor-trailers, semi-trucks, tanker trucks, big rigs, garbage trucks, dump trucks—these vehicles are immense, some weighing up to 80,000 pounds or even more with oversize vehicle permits.
 When they are involved in traffic accidents with cars or light trucks, the smaller vehicles almost always sustain more damage.
 The results are even more devastating if motorcyclists, pedestrians, or cyclists are involved.
 Truck accidents often result in far worse injuries than a typical auto accident.
-A large truck can literally crush another vehicle and its occupants, causing catastrophic or fatal injuries.
+A large truck can crush another vehicle and its occupants, causing catastrophic or fatal injuries.

-If you were involved in an accident with a tractor-trailer or any large truck, do not let a greedy insurance provider or trucking company undervalue your claim or deny you compensation.
+If you were involved in an accident with a tractor-trailer or large truck, do not let a greedy insurance provider or trucking company undervalue your claim or deny you compensation.
 Work with a Lakeland truck accident lawyer at Dismuke Law and pursue the full financial compensation to which you are entitled to cover medical expenses and other damages.

 Types of Trucking Accidents

-A jackknife accident is when a truck skids and the trailer folds to create an angle like that of a folding pocket knife.
+A jackknife accident is when a truck skids and the trailer folds to create an angle like a folding pocket knife.
 Jackknifing occurs because of equipment failure, inability to brake appropriately, inclement weather, or overloaded cargo.

-Whenever a large commercial truck takes a sharp turn or has an imbalanced trailer, there’s a possibility that under specific conditions, the truck will rollover.
+Whenever a large commercial truck takes a sharp turn or has an imbalanced trailer, there’s a possibility that, under specific conditions, the truck will roll over.
 Similarly, overcorrecting the truck after swerving can result in the trailer using its momentum to bring the whole rig to its side.

 Blind Spot Accidents

-Large commercial trucks often have a sign on their trailer, claiming, “If you can’t see my mirrors, I can’t see you.”
+Large commercial trucks often have a sign on their trailer claiming, “If you can’t see my mirrors, I can’t see you.”
 These signs are not just fun warnings truckers stick on the rear of the trailer—it’s the truth.
 Large trucks have significant blind spots making it nearly impossible to see motorists.
 When truck drivers fail to check before merging lanes, they increase the span of that blind spot.
-With multiple lanes and vehicles on the road, this is one situation in which crashes occur and lead to injury.
+With multiple lanes and vehicles on the road, this is one situation where crashes occur and lead to injury.

 Lost Load Accidents